All States and Capitals of India 2026: Check Complete Updated List of 28 States, 8 UTs, PDF in English, Tamil, Hindi

 Telangana is the newest state, formed on June 2, 2014.

-Amaravati is the confirmed capital of Andhra Pradesh.
+Hyderabad is the confirmed capital of Telangana.

 Q: Are states and capitals important for bank exams?